jmcuneo/a3-persistence/README.md

 I used a custom middleware for all GET and POST requests (app.get and app.post) to customize the responses.
 In addition, I used `express.static` to serve all my files and `express.json` to parse application/json headers that are sent to the server from the client.
 For authentication, I used middleware functions from `express-openid-connect` to deal with authentication and its related routing.

 ## Technical Achievements
 - **Tech Achievement 1**: I used OAuth authentication with Auth0.
-The user can use either Github or username  and password to log in.
+The user can use either Github or username/password to log in.
 - **Tech Achievement 2**: I used a service called Railway as the hosting service instead of Glitch
 - **Tech Achievement 3**: Lighthouse evaluation of both pages of my website shows 100%.
   - ![page 1 Lighthouse](/page1Lighthouse.png)